 - Without annual inspections, you would never know that your tenant is living in your single-family house with 30 un-caged rabbits or cats, or hoarding several years worth of garbage on the floors;

 - You need to see if the tenant is keeping up the apartment so he or she can get their security deposit back when they move out.
 Remember, the security deposit is not rent.
 It is to cover any damages made on the premises during their tenancy, over and above wear and tear on the property;

 - Exotic pets could be living in your building.
 Exotic pets include pythons, deadly snakes, scorpions, monkeys, ocelots, and alligators.
 The danger is if an exotic pet is lost, injures its owner or a visitor, or is released in the woods near the property.
-The insurance liability is potentially enormous.
+Your insurance liability is potentially enormous.

-What do you check?
+What do You Check?